Lake Überlingen: Geology

 Lake Überlingen with its steep bank walls is a rift valley, created during the folding that created the Alps.
-Its final shaped emerged during the Würm ice age, when the Rhine Glacier gouged out the whole of Lake Constance from south-east.
+Its final shape emerged during the Würm ice age, when the Rhine Glacier gouged out the whole of Lake Constance from south-east.
 The rocky walls are made of molasse, a tertiary sandstone, which is quite soft, in accordance with its relatively young age.

 During a temporarily stable withdrawal stage of the Rhine glacier (the "Constance stage"), most of the Obersee was still covered by the glacier, the Lake Überlingen was already free of ice, so it was a glacial lake at the end of a glacier; icebergs floated on the lake after breaking off from the glacier.
 At that time there was an outflow, and thus the source of the Rhine, at the northwest end of Lake Überlingen, near Bodman-Ludwigshafen, in the direction of Radolfzell.
 This created a valley that is still clearly visible between the Radolfzell districts of Stahringen and Reute.